Who is screened for breast cancer?

 Who is screened for breast cancer

 The NHS breast screening programme uses breast X-rays (mammograms) to screen all women in the UK aged 50 to 70 who are registered with a GP.
 They are sent an invitation to go for screening every 3 years.
-The breast screening programme is expanding the screening to cover women between the ages of 47 and 73.
 Women older than 70 can make their own appointment for screening at their local breast screening unit.
+In England, the breast screening programme is expanding the screening age from 47 to 73.

 The older you are, the more at risk you are of getting breast cancer.
 So it makes sense to keep having mammograms.
 If you are under 50, your risk of breast cancer is very low.
 Mammograms are more difficult to read in younger women because the breast tissue is more dense.
 Some women have a high risk of breast cancer due to a family history of the disease or an inherited faulty gene.
 These women can be screened from a younger age using MRI scans, mammograms or both, depending on the level of risk.